404Kartik/blog.404kartik/_posts/2021-01-15-Organizing-and-Delivering-a-AWS-workshop.markdown

 So I used Hugo ( a static website generator ) to document the process and had to do my own workshop atleast 30 times before I had it fully documented.
 #### Link to documentation : tinyurl.com/awsxrmitlab

+### Organizing
+Now that everything on my part was ready, it was time to bring people together and decide upon a date to deliver this venture.